Wednesday, December 30, 2015

 Escape From The Planet Of The Robot Monsters

-Oh no, evil Reptilons are hell-bent on destroying us and have taken hold of Planet X. They've enslaved the human population and forced them to build a robot army for an invasion.
-Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue every cute girl and save the day.
+Evil Reptilons are hell-bent on destroying us humans and taken hold of Planet X. They've enslaved much of the population, forcing them to build a robot army for an invasion.
+Jake and Duke are two heroes with a simple plan: destroy as many robots as possible, trash the computers, rescue cute girls, and save the day.

-Robot Monsters is played in a fashion similar to other 3D isometric games; imagine a pinch Buck Rogers mixed with a dollop of Gauntlet and you get the idea.
+Robot Monsters is played in a fashion similar to other 3D isometric games you might have seen going back to the days of Knight Lore.
+Imagine a pinch Buck Rogers with a dollop of Gauntlet and you get the idea.
 The goal is to rescue the humans, without forgetting those held in stasis pods!
 Along the way are traps designed for us soft fleshy humans: sharp spikes, rotating chunks of metal, and electric floor panels.

-All this is going on whilst Planet X constantly spawns new enemy robots.
+All this is going on whilst Planet X constantly spawns enemy robots.
 Yes, the alien hoard is relentless so you better be quick on the trigger otherwise you will be overrun.
-It's insane, so let's check out some screenshots of the intro...
+It's insane, but it works.
+And it works better than other games that employ the same mechanic because it's manageable and playable.

-We have a weapon which is a great tool for quick kills.
-But, refrain from overuse otherwise, it is less effective...
-Thankfully, it can be charged by collecting the green blobs that a dead robot might leave behind.
-There are also bombs - hit the shift key and they detonate killing anything within your vicinity.
-Even the captives so, be careful.
+We're not going to sit back and take this invasion lightly?
+Armed with a powerful weapon that is great for quick kills.
+However, refrain from overuse otherwise, it is less effective.
+Thankfully, it can be charged by collecting the green blobs that a dead robot might leave behind after dying.
+There are also bombs - hit the shift key and they detonate.
+That kills anything nasty within your vicinity - even the captives so, be careful.

-A canal stage appears after a few levels which offer extra bonuses but aren't essential to your overall progress and I wasn't too eager about it anyhow.
+There are bonus stages along a canal route after a few levels and feature many extra bonuses.
+These aren't essential to your overall progress.
+Also, I wasn't too eager about them because I wanted to get playing the main game.
 The big Reptilon boss will first seem an impossible opponent but there is a cunning way to avoid it by using a few bombs and a little joystick waggling!!
 Just ask me if you need any help.

 I know, I know, you wanna see some more screenshots from the intro.
 Well, you're in luck...